elsayedelmandoh/skin_cancer_mnist/README.md

 # Skin Cancer Detection Using MNIST Dataset

 This repository contains a project aimed at detecting skin cancer using the MNIST dataset of skin cancer images.
-The model is built using a Convolutional Neural Network (CNN) and utilizes transfer learning with EfficientNetB0.
+The model is built using transfer learning with VGG16.

 ## Table of Contents